robogeekcanada/noetic_robots/README.md

 8. Thormang3 Simulation
 9. Robonaut 2 Simulation (Progress Report available)
 10. Baxter Simulation (Work in Progress, Progress report coming soon)
-11. BipedRobin (Research/Planning stage)
+11. Nao robot Simulation (Research/Planning stage)
-12. Nao Robot (Research/Planning stage)
+12. Scurius17 Simulation (Research/Planning stage)
+13. BipedRobin Simulation (Research/Planning stage)
+14. HiroNXO Simulation (Research/Planning stage)

 More to come so stay tuned.
 If you would like me to work on a particular robot, please send me a request and I will work on it on my spare time.
 I list the robot simulations that are work in progress.
 It usually takes me 2-5 days to get them working.
 It all depends on my time availability and complexity.
 If you would like to contribute, that's also very welcome, send me a message to osilva@robogeekcanada.com and we can figure out how.